Packing Tips, Tools & Materials

 - Bulky, fragile items such as trophies, statuary, chandeliers and other items that require custom crating

-- Delicate antiques
+- Delicate antiques and collectables

 Items you Should Pack and Keep Close

 Some items are extremely valuable and require a higher level of personal attention.
 Belongings such as cash, securities, jewelry, firearms (consult local laws), personal papers and documents (such as birth certificates, insurance policies and deeds), prescriptions, coin and stamp collections, family photographs and videos, and moving-related documents should all be packed by the individual and kept somewhere safe during the moving process.
 Make sure that all these types of items are packed safely and securely, and that they are transported personally for added peace of mind.

 Useful Trade Secrets